Home Science Spectroscopy Electromagnetic Spectrum

 It deals with the pure rotational motion of molecules.
 Therefore, it is also called a rotational electromagnetic spectrum.

-The radiofrequency region lies between 0.3 to 109 m.
-The energy changes involve in radiofrequency regions arise due to the spin of the nucleus or electron.
+The frequency of radio waves lies between 0.3 to 109 m.
+The energy changes involved in radiofrequency regions arise due to the spin of the nucleus or electron.

 The energy and wavelength of spectrum radiation are different for different substances (atoms or molecules).
 When the electromagnetic energy of the system does not match, then the light is not absorbed by the substances or atoms.